Shifted wave equation on noncompact symmetric spaces: Introduction

 For oscillating functions of the type

-giving solutions of the wave equation, the results above allow to determine when $\Psi(\Delta)$ is $L^p-L^q$ bounded \cite{CGMWave}, but do not produce estimates in terms of the time $t$.
-Thus, a finer analysis is needed.
+giving solutions of the wave equation, numerous estimates are known on symmetric spaces of rank one and on Damek-Ricci spaces (also of rank one but possibly non-symmetric) \cite{tataru,anker-hyperbolic,anker-damek}, see also references in \cite{anker-damek}.
+But in higher rank, where less explicit formulas are available, the results are few \cite{hassani,AnkerZhang,CGM3,CGMWave}.
+Important cases to mention are $L^p-L^q$ bounds for the Poisson kernel, that is $\psi(r)=e^{-u r}$, especially in small time~$t$ \cite{CGM3}, and for $\psi(r) = (\beta^2+ r^2)^{ -\alpha/2}$ at fixed time $t=1$ \cite{CGMWave}.
+We will return to them in the sequel.

-On symmetric spaces of rank one and on Damek-Ricci spaces (also of rank one but non-symmetric), numerous estimates are known \cite{tataru,anker-hyperbolic,anker-damek}, see also references in \cite{anker-damek}.
-But in higher rank, where less explicit formulas are available, the results are few \cite{hassani,AnkerZhang} and quite recent.
 Before going into further detail, let us mention that the situation is similar for the Schr\"odinger equation (see \cite{AnkerVittoriaVallarino} in rank one and \cite{anker-schr} in higher rank).

 Our main interest in this paper is in functions $\Psi$ of the type \eqref{Psi-intro}.
 By $K$-biinvariance, it is sufficient to estimate the kernel on the positive part of $G$ in the Cartan decomposition $G=K\CA K$.
-For $x\in G$, let $x^+$ denote the vector in $\Ca$ corresponding to this decomposition; moreover, let $n$ denote the dimension on $G$, $l$ its rank, $d$ the number of reduced roots and $\nu=2d+l$ the pseudo-dimension (see more on notations in Section \ref{sec-symmetric}).
+For $x\in G$, let $x^+$ denote the vector in $\Ca$ corresponding to this decomposition; moreover, let $n$ denote the dimension on $S$, $l$ its rank, $d$ the number of reduced roots and $\nu=2d+l$ the pseudo-dimension (see more on notations in Section \ref{sec-symmetric}).
 The statement involves also the functional $\rho$ equal to the half-sum of positive roots.
-Hassani \cite{hassani}, and then Anker and Zhang \cite{AnkerZhang} with stronger estimates obtain the following theorem: \begin{theorem*}\cite{AnkerZhang} Set $\psi(x) = |x|^{-\a}$ with $\Re \a \ge(n+1)/2$; then the kernel $k_t$ of $\Psi(\Delta)$ satisfies
+Hassani \cite{hassani}, and then Anker and Zhang \cite{AnkerZhang} with stronger estimates obtain the following theorem: \begin{theorem*}[\cite{AnkerZhang}] Set $\psi(\sqrt x) = |x|^{-\a/2}$ with $\sigma\in \C$ and $\Re \,\a \le(n+1)/2$; then the kernel $k_t$ of $\Psi(\Delta)$ satisfies

 \end{theorem*} The central part of the proof relies on the stationary phase analysis of the oscillating $l$-dimensional integral \eqref{integral formula of kernel} giving the value of the kernel.
-This method applies also to translated operators $\Delta_q = \Delta + q^2$ if $0<q<|\rho|$.
+The main application is to the following dispersive estimates, and to Strichartz estimates which we do not cite here: \begin{corollary*}[\cite{AnkerZhang}] Suppose that $n\ge3$ and set $\a_0 = \max( \frac12 - \frac1p, \frac12 - \frac1{\tilde p} )$.
+Then for $2<p,\tilde p<\infty$ and $\a \ge (n+1)\a _0$